Dremio raises $135 million to help companies rapidly analyze data

 Due to its scalability, low cost, and simplicity of management, cloud data lake storage has become the destination of choice for storing high volumes of data.
 According to a recent Allied Market Research report, the global data warehousing market size was valued at $18.61 billion in 2017, growing at a compound annual growth rate of 8.2% from 2018 to 2025.
 However, to audit that data, it has to be moved and copied into proprietary data warehouses, a process that can become costly, complex, and inflexible.

-Jacques Nadeau and Tomer Shiran, a former product manager at Microsoft who’s held engineering and research roles at IBM and HP, founded Santa Clara, California-based Dremio in 2015 to solve this challenge.
-CEO Billy Bosworth tells VentureBeat that Tomer saw the rise of public clouds like Amazon Web Services, Microsoft Azure, and Google Cloud Platform as an opportunity to reinvent big data technology and develop a cloud data lake engine, enabling companies with large storage volumes to rapidly analyze their data.
+MapR veterans Jacques Nadeau and Tomer Shiran founded Santa Clara, California-based Dremio in 2015 to solve this challenge.
+CEO Billy Bosworth tells VentureBeat that Tomer, a former product manager at Microsoft who’s held engineering and research roles at IBM and HP, saw the rise of public clouds like Amazon Web Services, Microsoft Azure, and Google Cloud Platform as an opportunity to reinvent big data technology and develop a cloud data lake engine, enabling companies with large storage volumes to rapidly analyze their data.

 “Dremio customers are running millions of queries per day for high concurrency BI with tools like Tableau and Power BI, ad-hoc data processing, and mission-critical dashboards.
 This is made possible by fundamentally simplifying the workflow for data engineers who are already centralizing data from many sources into cloud stores like AWS S3 and Microsoft ADLS,” Bosworth said in an email interview with VentureBeat.
-“With Dremio, that data does not need to be further moved or copied into data warehouses for analytics; instead, the full data set is available directly in native cloud storage. ”
+“With Dremio, that data does not need to be further moved or copied into data warehouses for analytics; instead, the full data set is available directly in native cloud storage.”

 Dremio offers a virtualization toolkit that bridges the gaps among relational databases, Hadoop, NoSQL, ElasticSearch, and other data stores, connecting to business intelligence software as if it were a primary data source and querying it via SQL.
 (SQL is the domain-specific language designed for stream processing and managing data held in a relational database management system.)
 The startup’s eponymous platform maintains a catalog of sources, physical and virtual datasets, and datasets’ lineage, making it easier to search and find datasets and see how data are being transformed.